Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Statistical analysis and data

 From (\ref{fsigma8a}) we can see that the only free parameter is $\sigma_8$, which we want to determine for the normal and the self-accelerating branch.
-For that purpose we perform a Bayesian statistical analysis using the data of $f\sigma_8(a)$ presented in Table \ref{tab:rsd} and reported in \cite{alestas2022machine}.
-To determine $\sigma_8$ we maximize the logarithm of the likelihood function given by:
+For that purpose, we perform a Bayesian statistical analysis using the data of $f\sigma_8(a)$ presented in Table \ref{tab:rsd}, these entries were selected from a larger observational data compilation reported in \cite{alestas2022machine} based on criteria of data quality, independence and relevance of the redshift range and scales of interest for constraining the growth rate $f\sigma_8$.
+The chosen 15 points cover a representative range of redshifts from very low ($z\approx0.013)$ to moderately high $(z\approx1.48)$, allowing effective constraints on cosmological models over time while avoiding highly non-linear scales or data with large uncertainties which could dilute the constraints.
+In essence, the selected data are a curated subset optimized for the combined goals of maximizing independent constraining power and minimizing systematic issues as recommended in prior growth rate analyses \cite{clusteringSDSS}, \cite{blakeetal2011}.
+To determine $\sigma_8$, we maximize the logarithm of the likelihood function given by:

 where